swe-students-fall2025/4-containers-the-lego-movie/README.md

 # MojiHands
 ## 🧱 Containerized Hand Gesture Recognition System

-A fully containerized machine-learning pipeline that captures a hand gesture from the browser, analyzes it with MediaPipe, stores results in MongoDB, and displays them in a clean Flask web interface.
+A fully containerized machine-learning pipeline that captures a hand gesture from the browser, analyzes it with MediaPipe, stores results in MongoDB, retrieves the results from MongoDB, then displays them in a clean Flask web interface.
 All services run seamlessly together using **Docker Compose** and are continuously validated by **GitHub Actions**.

 ---